deathlyrage/breakingpointmod/README.md

 	```

 ## Custom Server Configfile
-* download from Github in "breakingpointmod/ServerConfiguration" the folder "breakingpoint_server_config" to your server
+* download from Github "breakingpointmod/ServerConfiguration" the folder "breakingpoint_server_config" to your server
-* edit the config.cpp in the "breakingpoint_server_config" to your server likings
+* edit the config.cpp in the "breakingpoint_server_config" to your server liking
 * pack the folder "breakingpoint_server_config" to a .pbo and put it in your server root directory inside "@BreakingPointServer/addons"

 ## Credits/Notable mentions.